Pictures That Give

 I will be doing a camera share with select seniors to help show what a day in their life looks like, and also be capturing portraits of them.
 I have already met some incredible people since I've started this project and I'm looking forward to helping the seniors in our community with my work.

 The exhibit will debut in April 2019 so come back often for updates.
 You can read more about C3 and the MAH by clicking this link.
-If you know of a senior experiencing loneliness that might want to participate in this project, please send me a private message.

 The Downtown Streets Team and the Santa Cruz County Tobacco Education Coalition